delfick/photons/photons_app/docs/index.rst

     See :ref:`photons_app_errors`.

 The executor
-    We use `Delfick App <https://delfick-app.readthedocs.io>`_ to create the mainline functionality.
+    We use `Delfick Project App <https://delfick-project.readthedocs.io/en/latest/api/app.html>`_
+    to create the mainline functionality.

     If you are creating a Photons App, you extend this class to hook into the initialization of the program and to modify the interaction with the